CSPforJAVA/jcspDemos/README.md

 It depends on the JCSP core API, the source for which is obtainable at: https://github.com/CSPforJAVA

+The project was built using Intellij and a clone of the repository will obtain all the required definition files.
+For other IDEs or just to get the sources use the release 1.1.8

 This project also uses the junit Testing Framework.

 To build the demonstrations download the JCSP Demonstration source from https://github.com/CSPforJAVA/jcspDemos

-The build.gradle file will build using the JCSP library version 1.1.8 that is downloaded from https://github.com/CSPforJAVA/jcsp/releases/tag/1.1.8 by extracting the contents of the jcsp-1.1.8-binaries.zip file into the Maven local repository located at
+The build.gradle file will build using the JCSP library version 1.1.8, using Java 8, that is downloaded from https://github.com/CSPforJAVA/jcsp/releases/tag/1.1.8 by extracting the contents of the jcsp-1.1.8-binaries.zip file into the Maven local repository located at
 %user-dir%/.m2/repository/cspforjava/jcsp/1.1.8: